 The Sri Lankan economy has been mirroring the bleak mood of the global economy.
-Some investors are withdrawing from the market in fear of what the pandemic may next bring.
-But others are making calculated moves.
-Businesses are launching new models whereas individuals are revising their plans.
+Therefore, some investors are withdrawing from the market in fear of what the pandemic may next bring.
+Meanwhile, others are making calculated moves.
+Moreover, businesses are launching new models.
+At the same time, individuals are revising their plans.
 Simply put, everyone is gradually turning optimistic.
-This means people are making better use of the latest government stimulus in the economy.
+In essence, this means people are making better use of the latest government stimulus in the economy.
 This also brings better prospects to those who want to build new, beautiful houses.
 Likewise, it benefits investment property purchases.

-But how can you be sure it’s the right time for you to invest in real estate?
-We’ve put together the main conditions that make property investment attractive:
+But, how can you be sure it’s the right time for you to invest in real estate?
+Not to worry, we’ve put together the main conditions that make property investment attractive:

 1. Economic Indicators and Government Policies

-How well the economy is performing affects the climate of the industries, including the real estate market.
+Obviously, how well the economy is performing affects the climate of the industries.
+So, this includes the real estate market, too.
 According to the Central Bank of Sri Lanka, the summary of the statistics released as of July 2020 are as follows:

 GDP growth % 2019-2020